zjs81/MeshCore/docs/faq.md

 ## 2. Initial Setup

 ### 2.1.
 Q: How many devices do I need to start using MeshCore?
 **A:** If you have one supported device, flash the BLE Companion firmware and use your device as a client.
-You can connect to the device using the Android client via Bluetooth (iOS client will be available later).
+You can connect to the device using the Android or iOS client via Bluetooth.
 You can start communicating with other MeshCore users near you.

 If you have two supported devices, and there are not many MeshCore users near you, flash both to BLE Companion firmware so you can use your devices to communicate with your near-by friends and family.